 Nike California Soccer Academy & Camps at UC Berkeley Berkeley, California

-The Nike Soccer Camps welcome the addition of the California Soccer Academy and Camps at UC Berkeley.
+Nike Soccer Camps welcomes the addition of the California Soccer Academy and Camps at UC Berkeley.
 Directed by Men’s Head Coach Kevin Grimes, we offer two weeks of outstanding Premier ID and Junior ID Academy soccer training and two sessions of day camp training on the beautiful campus of the University of California, Berkeley.

-We believe in providing the opportunity for players to reach their greatest potential by being challenged technically and tactically, in a fun and encouraging environment.
-The California Soccer Academy and Camps’ curriculum has been developed to offer modern and successful training methods used in the United States and Europe.
+We believe in providing the opportunity for players to reach their greatest potential by challenging them technically and tactically, in a fun and encouraging environment.
+The California Soccer Academy and Camps’ curriculum has been developed to offer modern and successful training methods used throughout the United States and Europe.
 We share training techniques and methods that helped the Cal men's soccer team win the Pac-12 Championship in 2006, 2007 & 2010!
 Cal continues to be one of the nation’s top programs for developing talent to play professionally.
 In 2012, Cal had 18 players in the pro ranks including 13 in the MLS and three in Europe.